-There are plenty of reasons to visit Capri, and it’s an easy trip from Sorrento either via a private boat tour or by taking the public ferry.
-If you’re thinking about the latter, you should save time and book your tickets in advance by using FerryHopper.
+There are plenty of reasons to visit Capri, and it’s an easy trip from Sorrento via a private boat tour or by taking the public ferry.
+If you’re considering the latter, you should save time and book your tickets in advance using FerryHopper.

 And speaking of exploring, there is no shortage of things to see and do on Capri, from the famous Piazzetta, where locals and tourists gather to socialize and people-watch, to the Gardens of Augustus, which offer panoramic views of the island’s iconic Faraglioni rock formations.